tildeholmqvist/happyroom/README.md

 To ensure safe and easy user access, Django Allauth is implemented for user authentication, allowing users to securely log in and manage their accounts.

 #### Form Validation
-If the submitted form is not valid, an error will accour telling the user what field is missing or is incorrect.
+If the submitted form is not valid, an error will occur telling the user what field is missing or is incorrect.
-If any submitted form is not valid or contains errors, users will receive a clear error message, showing which fields is causing the error.
+If any submitted form is not valid or contains errors, users will receive a clear error message, showing which fields are causing the error.

 #### Custom 404 error page
 ![404 Page](/docs/readme_images/404page.png)
-If a user come across a wrong URL, they will be directed to a custom 404 error page, allowing the user to easily go back to the homepage.
+If a user comes across a wrong URL, they will be directed to a custom 404 error page, allowing the user to easily go back to the homepage.

 #### Database Security
 Sensitive information, such as database URLs, secret keys, stripe keys, webhook secrets, AWS credentials, and email access, are stored securely in the env.py file to prevent unauthorized access.